IvanR-C/OmniFood/content/content.md

 ## Sections

+- Navigation
 - Hero
+- Featured in
 - Features
 - How it works
-- Diets
-- Meals
+- Meals (and list of diets)
+- Gallery + Testimonials
+- Pricing
 - CTA
-- Pricing
-- Gallery
-- Testimonials
+- Footer